kneath/kneath.github.com/_posts/2009-02-23-xcode-window-management.md

 * Windows provide a way to group files in a meaningful manner.
 Each window is a unique project.
 Remember, the project is the important thing -- when coding in Cocoa, you'll need to edit multiple files at once to make them work with one another.
 * I can quickly move between individual files via the keyboard.
 Considering coding is almost purely typing, keeping my hands on the keyboard is *killer*.

-### Case #3: WTF-based management FTL, xCode
+### Case #3: WTF-based management FTL, Xcode

 <div class="figure">
   <a href="http://assets.warpspire.com/images/xcode-windows/xcode_full.jpg"><img src="http://assets.warpspire.com/images/xcode-windows/xcode.jpg" /></a>
-  <small>Example of window management in xCode</small>
+  <small>Example of window management in Xcode</small>
 </div>

-Window management for xCode is handled via a combination of this thing called a Project window, which morphs depending on it's toolbar state, windows for each document, and windows for ancillary programs (like the model editor).
+Window management for Xcode is handled via a combination of this thing called a Project window, which morphs depending on it's toolbar state, windows for each document, and windows for ancillary programs (like the model editor).
 Please note I have the same number of windows open in this screenshot as I did in Textmate (7).
 It's actually a pretty small program,  but completely overwhelming.

 Some points on why this doesn't work so well: